 - Students will be offered additional SEND support when it is clear that their needs require intervention which is "additional to" or "different from" the well-differentiated curriculum offer for all students in the school i.e. they have a special educational need as defined by the SEND Code of Practice 2015. - Under-achieving students and students with EAL who do not have SEND will not be placed on the list of students being offered additional SEND support (but will be similarly monitored for progress). - In keeping with all vulnerable learners, intervention for students on the SEND register will be identified and tracked at each data capture. - It may be decided that a very small number (but not all) of the students on the SEND list will require additional High Needs funding, for which an application needs to be made to the Local Authority, to ensure their underlying special educational need is being addressed.
 This may particularly be the case where outside agencies have been involved in assessing the pupil or contributing to their provision.
-Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a student within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEND Descriptors published as part of the Local Offer. - Where a student has a significant, severe and sustained need, it may be necessary to enter a multidisciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan. - Where a student is in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Individual Education Plan is required. - Our approach to IEPs, which we recognise are no longer prescribed in the SEND Code of Practice 2015, is as follows: - We create student passports to convey SEND information. - Our Student Passports are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for students with special educational needs.
-These are working documents which can be constantly refined and amended. - Our Student Passports will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children. - Our Student Passports will be accessible to all those involved in their implementation with strategies to achieve this - Our Student Passports will be based on informed assessment and will include the input of outside agencies, where relevant. - Our Student Passports have been devised so that they are manageable and easily monitored and therefore will be monitored and evaluated thrice annually following progress reports. - Information on Student Passports will be arrived at through: - Discussion between teacher; LSA's and SENDCo - Discussion with students and parents/carers - Discussion with another professional when involve and will ensure that all pre-requisites for application have been met through ambitious and pro-active additional SEND Support using our devolved budget at an earlier stage.
+Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a student within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEND Descriptors published as part of the Local Offer. - Where a student has a significant, severe and sustained need, it may be necessary to enter a multidisciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan.

+Where a student is in receipt of High Needs Funding and/or an Education Health and Care Plan, additional documentation will be in place to support this.
+This will include an Student Support Plan and a Inclusion Passport.